Time and the Trickster

 The Judoon huffed and said nothing in response.
 Rose gave Captain Tydo a firm look before pulling out her mobile.
 Hitting Malcolm's speed dial button, Rose raised the phone to her ear while keeping an eye on the Judoon who was watching her.

-"Rose I'm a bit busy at the moment," Malcolm's cheerful voice said, but sounded a bit grim.
+"Rose I'm a bit busy at the moment," Malcolm's cheerful voice announced, but he sounded a bit grim.
 "Any chance you're in London?"

 "Rose-" Malcolm started to say something, but Rose hung up and shoved the phone back into her pocket.

-"Well Captain Tybo," Rose said.
+"Well Captain Tybo," Rose asked.
 "Shall we go and find Thane?"